SkynetLabs/skynet-kernel/README.md

 you'll figure it out.
 The folder with the extension code is 'skynet-node-extension'.

+## useful-code

+The useful-code folder contains a collection of example things that I built but didn't end up using, but wanted to keep around in case we figured out a way to make it useful in the future.

 ## skynet-node design

 The skynet-node itself is broken into 5 major pieces: